Suitcaselegal/slate_docs/source/index.html.md

 > Make sure to replace `key` with your API key.

-The following API's include the **''** path and are only accessible if an authorization header is present. <br>
+The following API's are only accessible if an authorization header is present. <br>
 Additionally the backend extracts necessary user information (email) from the jwt on every request.

 <aside class="notice">
-Ask an admin for a test key if API calls to  or /admin is required.
+Ask an admin for a test key if required.
 </aside>

 ## Fetch cases